 Sofia as a capital is not a small city by any means, but surprisingly its city centre is very compact.
 So without further ado let’s see what it has to offer!

 Day 1: 09:00 – 14:00

 Start your day right in the heart of city centre at Chucky’s Coffee House, where you should get your strong dose of caffeine or a tea(which is equally good choice there).
-Once with a drink in hand head towards Slaveykov square famous for it’s open-air book market and the monument bench of two of the most famous Bulgarian writers.
-Follow down the tram line along Graf Igantiev street where you’ll pass by Sveti Sedmochislenitsi church, an open air market market, trendy boutiques and most probably by some old ladies coming from the nearby villages to sell their own produce directly on the street.
+Once with a drink in hand, head towards Slaveykov square famous for it’s open-air book market and the monument bench of two of the most famous Bulgarian writers.
+Follow down the tram line along Graf Igantiev street where you’ll pass by Sveti Sedmochislenitsi church, an open air market, trendy boutiques and most probably by some old ladies coming from the nearby villages to sell their own products directly on the street.
 Quite a mix I would say which is especially fascinating because of how old and modern blend into one.

 If your first day happens to be a Saturday continue further until you reach the Farmers’ market Rimskata Stena where you can buy some organic produce including cheese, jams, raspberry wine and various herbs.
 Once you finish with the market, hopefully not too full from sampling some food on the way, it’s time to go for a proper breakfast or early lunch, you decide.
 Continue to Orlov most and go towards the tranquil San Stefano street where you can get some tasty pancakes at Harmonica as my fellow Spotter Tsvetomira advises or continue further to Oborishte street where you’ll find the bigger branch of my favourite bakery Hlebar.